Common sense tips, that most people skip, to increase the chances of having your writing submission accepted in magazines and websites

 - Look for Submission Guidelines: Find their submission criteria on their website.
-If they don’t have anything posted, they aren’t likely open to receive unsolicited submissions.
+If they don’t have anything posted, they aren’t likely to open to receiving unsolicited submissions.
 If you can’t find their instructions, even after double-checking, look for articles from non-staff writers or guest posts.
 Contact those writers to see how they did it.
 Maybe they’ll make an introduction for you.
-As a last option, email the publication and ask if they’re open to receive submissions.
+As a last option, email the publication and ask if they’re open to receiving submissions.

 - Do What They Ask: If they ask you to pitch your idea (sometimes called a query or an abstract for more academic outlets), then do that.
 Others (like me) ask for finished pieces only.
 Never ever send a draft and ask for feedback.

 - Write the Best Possible Article: You know the drill: write, re-write, edit, spellcheck and proofread.
 You only get one chance with this article at this publication, so give it your best effort.You only get one chance with this article at this publication, so give it your best effort.
 Click To Tweet

 - Follow their Requirements Carefully: Reread their submission guidelines and meet every requirement.
 Though most editors won’t disqualify you for making a tiny blunder, it could count against you, and too many will result in a rejection.